-Other important Dry Tortugas camping information to keep in mind:
+Other important camping information and tips to keep in mind:

 Yeah, that’s expensive.
 Especially when you factor in lodging the night before in Key West, and your campground fees.
 Camping payments must be made in cash.
 You fill out an envelope and deposit your dollars ($15-30 per night) at the pay station.